 At Bush & Taylor, P.C., we are committed to providing our clients with the experienced and highly qualified representation they need.
 For over 15 years, our Suffolk traffic ticket lawyers have handled a wide variety of citations, including speeding tickets, DWI offenses, reckless driving charges, and other moving violations.

 Fight your traffic charge with an experienced lawyer on your side.
-Schedule a free consultation by contacting us at (757) 926-0078.
+Schedule an initial consultation by contacting us at (757) 926-0078.
+No consultation fee!

 Types of Traffic Offenses in Virginia

 In Virginia, there are three separate types of traffic violations.

 The types of offenses include:

 - Traffic infractions — includes speeding, driving with a taillight or headlight out, running a red light, and following too closely.